Another day another VCSA issue. this morning when I tried to log into vCenter it essentially threw the infamous 503 Service Unavailable error.

 Down to 11% usage, reboot VCSA for good measure and take backup snapshot.
 All good.

-One response to “vCenter 6.7 vcsa vpxd service wont start due to /storage/seat disk full”
+1 thought on “vCenter 6.7 vcsa vpxd service wont start due to /storage/seat disk full”